 Aluminium (Al) is a silvery white, most common metal known so far (~8% of earth solid core).
 It does not exist as a pure metal but an alloy of metals that can be separated by electrolysis.

-The creation of natural Al was by fusion process of Hydrogen and Magnesium in the Supernovae or on the large stars.
+The creation of natural Aluminum was by fusion process of Hydrogen and Magnesium in the Supernovae or on the large stars.
 The Al in nature is in a form of a mineral.

 Non corrosive (in its oxidized form) soft and light weighted material.
-Due to that has wide range of application from mirror finish coating (very high reflection from the UV to the far IR spectrum), space and civil aircraft industry, to kitchen knives and window profiles.
+Due to that has wide range of application from mirror finish coatings (very high reflection coatings from the UV to the far IR spectrum), space and civil aircraft industry, to kitchen knives and window profiles.

 We can find aluminium in a thin film, powder, liquid and solid forms.